hexthedev/OpenAi-Api-Unity/Documentation/3_ApiCalls.md

 You can read more about the details of these api calls using the [OpenAi Api Reference](https://beta.openai.com/docs/api-reference)

-The `OpenAi Api Unity` library implements these Api calls using build in C# `HttpClient` class and a custom Json Serailizer/Deserializer.
+The `OpenAi Api Unity` library implements these Api calls using built-in C# `HttpClient` class and a custom Json Serailizer/Deserializer.

 HTTP requests cannot occur syncronously without causing the thread to pause.
 This is not ideal, so all api calls are implemented as `async` functions and as Coroutines.

 # MonoBehaviours
 The `OpenAiApiGatewayV1` is a prefab and `MonoBehaviour` singleton that allows any script in a Unity scene to access the api.
 This Monobehaviour simply controls the initalization of an `OpenAiApiV1` object, which actually houses the api logic.

+You can add an `OpenAiApiGatewayV1` to the current scene using the menu item `OpenAi > V1 > CreateGateway`

 You don't have to use the `OpenAiApiGatewayV1` prefab to access the api.
 This is simply one way that the `OpenAiApiV1` can be initialized.
 A custom `MonoBehaviour` can be written easily, it just needs to create the `OpenAiApiV1` object with valid authentication args.

 ## Completer
 The `OpenAiApiCompleterV1` is a simpler class that automatically initalizes the `OpenAiApiV1` object with use for a single engine, and provides the `Complete()` method to allow simple completions.

+You can add an `OpenAiApiGatewayV1` to the current scene using the menu item `OpenAi > V1 > CreateCompleter`

 # API Implementation
 As much as possible, the syntax for performing a call using `OpenAi Api Unity` follows the same struct as the api calls found in the [OpenAi Api Reference](https://beta.openai.com/docs/api-reference).